astroumd/lmtoy/examples/lmtoy_reduce.md

 It is also important to be sure to cull as many pixels as are needed, not just to make a smaller SpecFile, but to ensure the **lmtoy_combine.sh** script to properly work.

+### otf_cal

+This peculiar option can be useful for calibration if there are CAL measurements within a MAP.
+Set to 1 if you want to use it. setting it to 1 when MAP data has no embedded CALs, it will currently crash.
+The default is 0, because most data have a separate CAL preceding the MAP.